-Gordon – George William Gordon
+GORDON – George William Gordon

-Activist and Jamaican National Heroes
+Activist and Jamaican National Hero

 George William Gordon was a free colored land owner and an associate of Paul Bogle.
 As a member of the House of Parliament, he used his position to highlight the sufferings of the people and to make a plea for changes.
 The Morant Bay Rebellion and the deaths of Bogle and Gordon kick started the beginning of a new era in Jamaica’s development.

-Jagan – Cheddi Jagan
+JAGAN – Cheddi Jagan

 Political Activist – Guyana